The Best Time for Birding is NOW!

 Are you ready for Spring Migration?
 THE very best time of the year!
 The reports are in and It is ON!!!
 Here are The Backyard Naturalist’s best tips and resources to help you get the most out of Spring Migration.

 Migrants are arriving daily!
-The Backyard Naturalist has been eagerly checking progress via this Cornell Lab of Ornithology’s BirdCast and our own backyard.
+The Backyard Naturalist has been eagerly checking progress via the Cornell Lab of Ornithology’s BirdCast and our own backyard.

-The Cornell Lab interactive map tracks Spring Migration in real time!
+The BirdCast interactive map tracks nocturnal Spring Migration in real time , thanks to the U.S. weather surveillance radar network.
 There are frequently updated regional statistics for each species as sightings increase and decrease.

 If anticipation isn’t already high enough for Spring Migration arrivals, Cornell Lab BirdCast also forecasts wild bird movements for the week ahead!